ericrkuo/tron-haskell/README.md

 ### Abstracting and refining our code
 We plan on leveraging concepts we learned in class about Haskell to make our code more readable, performant, and to also build upon the concepts from the Magic Sum lecture such as using type classes to represent our game state.

 Furthermore, since there are no side effects in Haskell, things like passing around state and handling collisions with jet trails/walls will be much easier to test and help us be more confident that things are working correctly.
 We also plan on taking advantage of how easy it is to define total functions in Haskell.
 For example, the [Data.Matrix](https://hackage.haskell.org/package/matrix-0.3.6.1/docs/Data-Matrix.html) package has implementations of [safeGet](https://hackage.haskell.org/package/matrix-0.3.6.1/docs/Data-Matrix.html#v:safeGet) and [safeSet](https://hackage.haskell.org/package/matrix-0.3.6.1/docs/Data-Matrix.html#v:safeSet).
-This will allow us to define total functions for operations on matrices, which will also help us create more robust error handling whenever a player collides or goes out of bound.
+This will allow us to define total functions involving matrices, which will also help us create more robust error handling whenever a player collides or goes out of bound.

 Finally, we also want to be able to create objects that have a functional nature and by leveraging the strongly typed features of Haskell, we can reduce common type mistakes in our code when dealing with large data types by leveraging compile-time errors and by telling what a function is doing just by its signature.